Sonny-skyez/CSV_Report_Processing/README.md

 To use this script you need to:

-- copy input *.csv* file to a script working directory, input format should be:
+- copy input *.csv* file to a script working directory, file format should be:

 ![](https://i.ibb.co/dfmxg1w/Zrzut-ekranu-2019-02-08-o-16-33-17.png)